Dockerize Nuxt.js

 }

-Once again go to the container folder where docker-compose.yml file resides and type:
+Once again, navigate to the container folder where the docker-compose.yml file is located and enter the following command:

 docker-compose up --build -d

-Check if the app at your local domain works and move to the MySQL section.
+After executing this command, verify that the app is working on your local domain, and then proceed to the MySQL section.

 Setup and configuration of MySQL